 NHAI had made an arrangement of collecting the toll electronically on the National Highways of the country.
 FASTag was made mandatory at all Toll Plazas from 16th February 2021 across the country.
 FASTag enables tracking and tracing the movement of the vehicle.

-What will change after the integration of FASTag with the E way bill?
+What has changed after the integration of FASTag with the E-way bill?

 Earlier transporters, consignors, and consignees were at the mercy of the drivers of the vehicle and had to rely on the information given by drivers and now they will be at mercy of the person whose mobile number is registered with the FASTag.
 As messages for deduction of toll charges from Toll Booths are sent only to the registered mobile number.